laundrevity/xparse/README.md

 This example assumes you have Rust installed (so that `cargo` is in your PATH) and that you have Python3 installed (so that `python3` is in your PATH).

-The folder `example_schemas` contains some examples of sets of message formats we could specify, e.g. `school.xml`:
+The folder `example_schemas` contains some examples of sets of message formats we could specify, e.g. `school.xml`
 ```xml
 <root>
     <enumTypes>